Home

 Rights of Death Journeyer and Family

-DWENA practitioners support the rights of the death journeyer and their families to:
+DWENA practitioners support the rights of the Death Journeyer and their families to:

 choose a pan-death process that is meaningful to them and consistent with their values (ethnic, cultural, religious/spiritual or personal)